Securing Internet Traffic with SonicWall Cloud Secure Edge (CSE)

 Overview

-Banyan’s Internet Threat Protection (ITP) capability is designed to protect end-users from malicious websites, ransomware, or phishing attacks by examining internet traffic.
-Banyan’s ITP can also be used to enforce acceptable use policies (AUPs) by blocking specific categories of websites (such Gambling, Drugs, Adult Content, etc) and for data loss prevention (DLP) scenarios.
-Traditionally, Secure Web Gateway (SWG) functionality has been enforced in firewalls tied to a specific network; Banyan’s Internet Threat Protection, on the other hand, provides modern SWG functionality applied to users and devices no matter which network they are on.
+CSE’s Internet Threat Protection (ITP) capability is designed to protect end-users from malicious websites, ransomware, or phishing attacks by examining internet traffic.
+CSE’s ITP can also be used to enforce acceptable use policies (AUPs) by blocking specific categories of websites (such Gambling, Drugs, Adult Content, etc).
+Traditionally, Secure Web Gateway (SWG) functionality has been enforced in firewalls tied to a specific network; CSE’s Internet Threat Protection, on the other hand, provides modern SWG functionality applied to users and devices no matter which network they are on.

 Stage Description